Apache Kid

 His exact date of birth is unknown, but he is believed to have been born sometime in the 1860s.
-His year of death is generally given as 1894, but some New Mexico cattle ranchers claimed he was alive until the 1930s.
+His year of death is given as either November 11, 1900 or September 7, 1907, but some New Mexico cattle ranchers claimed he was alive until the 1930s.
 The Apache Kid Wilderness in New Mexico is named after him.
 The Apache Kid character in Marvel Comics was also named after him, but otherwise has no connection.

 Early history

 Haskay-bay-nay-ntayl was captured by Yuma Indians as a boy, and after being freed by the U.S. Army, he became a street orphan in army camps.
 As a teenager, in the mid-1870s, the Kid met and was essentially adopted by Al Sieber, the Chief of the Army Scouts.
 A few years later, in 1881, the Kid enlisted with the U.S. Cavalry as an Indian scout, in a program designed by General George Crook to help quell raids by hostile bands of Apache.
 By July 1882, owing to his remarkable abilities in the job, he was promoted to sergeant.
 Shortly thereafter he accompanied Crook on an expedition into the Sierra Madre Occidental.
 He worked on assignment both in Arizona and northern Mexico over the next couple of years, but in 1885 he was involved in a riot while intoxicated, and to prevent his being hanged by Mexican authorities, Sieber sent him back north.

 Sometimes he is also counted as White Mountain Apache, but it does not match his family background.
-He was the son (some sources say grandson) of Togodechuz/Togo-de-Chuz, chief of the so called "SI band" and he had very high prominence in that particular band.
+He was the son (some sources say grandson) of Togodechuz/Togo-de-Chuz, chief of the so-called "SI band" and he had very high prominence in that particular band.
 Kid married into another important family, becoming the son-in-law of the prominent "SL band" chief Eskiminzin (Hashkebansiziin – "Angry, Men Stand in Line for Him", 1828–1894), his wife was possibly Nahthledeztelth.
 Because Eskiminizin was also a band chief of another Aravaipa local group consequently, that gave him high status very early on.